Andolatam/api-docs/source/includes/_account.md

 	"PersonalID_number":30000000,
 	"PersonalID_type":"DNI"
 }
+Response Example
+{
+  "status": 200,
+  "message": "User created Succesfully, please check your email for confirmation" }
 ```

- An automatic E-mail will sent ask for user's confirmation in order to signup in Ando.la.
-If the Signup was succesful will return the following String
+The users can signup in Ando.la.
+An automatic E-mail will sent ask for user's confirmation.
+After that the user would be signed up in Ando.la successfully.

-`User created Succesfully`

 ### HTTP Request